jhades/angular2-library-example/README.md

 An example repository for learning how to build your own Angular 2 library.
 Learn how to:

-- setup a library namespace
+- setup the library public API
 - build the library
 - version it
 - publish it to npm